The Mogford Prize for Food and Drink Writing

 The city of Oxford has been an historical centre for literary excellence, so it seemed the perfect idea to create and sponsor an annual short story prize which specifically included the subjects of food and/or drink within the plot.
 The first prize of £7,500 was awarded in 2013 and the prize has steadily grown in popularity, attracting over 450 entries in 2015 and over 600 in 2016.

-We were, up until 6th March this year, inviting entries for the fourth annual prize which was awarded during the FT Weekend Oxford Literary Festival on 7th April 2016.
+From 6th November 2016 we will be inviting entries for the fifth annual prize which will be awarded during the FT Weekend Oxford Literary Festival on 29th March 2017.
+The winning prize for 2017 has been increased to £10,000.

-Applicants were invited from anywhere in the world.
+Applicants are invited from anywhere in the world.
 They can be published or unpublished authors, but the entry itself must be previously unpublished.
-The story was to be up to 2,500 words and must be written in English.
+The story is to be up to 2,500 words and must be written in English.